 Here’s a fun fact: Women make up 81% of Pinterest users.
 With its own unique interface, Pinterest definitely has built quite the niche for arts and crafts enthusiasts, home decor, and the DIY fanbase.

 However, while you can reap long term benefits on Pinterest, it also requires some consistent work to get there.
-Just keep Pinterest in mind if you’re looking to promote any ClickBank offers that are predominantly for women, such as the popular exercise program Yogaburn.
+Just keep Pinterest affiliate marketing in mind if you’re looking to promote any ClickBank offers that are predominantly for women, such as the popular exercise program Yogaburn.

 Does your target demographic include a lot of Asian countries?
 If yes, Baidu should be your go-to!
 It allows you to serve your ads in markets that Western ad platforms generally can’t reach.